GoldenHowl/RenewApps/README.md

 A humble beginning.
 Just one file:
 🎨 `YouPaint_ZPE.exe` — a lightweight drawing tool extracted and rebuilt for minimal systems.

 > It's not much, but it's honest work.

----

-## 📁 Project Structure (in progress)

-RenewApps
-├── windows/              # Legacy Windows .exe tools ├── README.md             # You're here
-└── ROADMAP.md            # Development plan